liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/06-importing-exporting-pages-and-content.markdown

 one (i.e., re-create the site), and then import the LAR file into the new site.
 This way, there's no chance for there to be a data conflict.

-Liferay can handle some kinds of naming collisions when importing a LAR file into a site.
+@product@ can handle some kinds of naming collisions when importing a LAR file into a site.
 For example, suppose you're importing a LAR file into a site and the LAR file has a page with a certain friendly URL.
-If an existing page in the site has the same friendly URL there will be a collision.
-Liferay resolves the collision by adding a number to the end of the friendly URL and incrementing until there's no collision.
+If an existing page in the site has the same friendly URL there will be a collision. @product@ resolves the collision by adding a number to the end of the friendly URL and incrementing until there's no collision.
 This behavior takes place for friendly URL translations as well.
-Similarly, if importing a LAR into a site causes a category name collision, Liferay renames the imported categories.
+Similarly, if importing a LAR into a site causes a category name collision, @product@ renames the imported categories.

 +$$$